andrewskoehn/ECE-2524-Project-3/README.md

 The program implements usage error checking and handling.
 It also implements file error checking and handling.
 When an error occurs, an appropriate message is displayed to the user.
-Also, when certain situations occur, an appropriate message is displayed to the user (i.e., if no occurences of a string are found in -f or -c or a given line does not exist in -r or -t).
+Also, when certain situations occur, an appropriate message is displayed to the user (i.e., if no occurrences of a string are found in -f or -c or a given line does not exist in -r or -t).

+If an operation is completed successfully, no message is displayed to the user (except for -c which outputs the number of occurrences).

 Note: the program cannot execute multiple operations in one call.
 In other words, each call to manip.py must flag and execute only one of the available operations.